Basil: Cuttings

 Basil (Ocimum basilicum L.) is commonly propagated through cuttings.
 Compared to seed propagation, basil cuttings tend to result in earlier harvest and higher yield.
 The typical propagation method involves selecting healthy, non-lignified stem segments approximately 5–10 cm in length, preferably apical shoots that retain 2 to 5 leaves, which are then inserted into moist soil until root development occurs.
 After rooting, the plantlets are transplanted into the field.
 Exposing basil cuttings to blue light significantly accelerates root formation, thereby shortening the growth period.

 Diseases

 Basil suffers from several plant pathogens that can ruin the crop and reduce yield.
-Fusarium wilt is a soil-borne fungal disease that will quickly kill younger basil plants.
+Fusarium wilt is a soil-borne fungal disease that can kill younger basil plants quickly.
 Seedlings may be killed by Pythium damping off.
-A common foliar disease of basil is gray mold caused by Botrytis cinerea; it can cause infections post-harvest and is capable of killing the entire plant.
+A common foliar disease of basil is grey mould caused by Botrytis cinerea; it can cause infections post-harvest and is capable of killing the entire plant.
 Black spot can be seen on basil foliage and is caused by the fungi genus Colletotrichum.
 Downy mildew caused by Peronospora belbahrii is a significant disease, as first reported in Italy in 2003.
 It was reported in the Florida in 2007 and by 2008 had spread along the eastern United States, reaching Canada.
 Basil cultivars resistant to P. belbahrii have been developed.

 Non-pathogenic bacteria found on basil include Novosphingobium species.